vinefeeder/VineFeeder/README.md

 Currently six services are working  - All4, BBC, ITVX, My5 STV and U, all UK services.
 Other services: awaiting contributors!!

+**Text Entry Box**

+This will be the predominant method of using VineFeeder.
+Search on a keyword to locate a programme series and click on its title when search finishes, to select any combination of episodes for download.

+Additionlly the search box will take a URL for direct download.
+The URL may be for a single episode and it will download directly.
+If you feed a URL for a *series of episode* i.e a series-link then Devine will download the series.

+The text-entry-box is cleared automatically after use.
+Once a download successfully finishes the screen displays 'Ready!' and waits for further entry.

+**Closing Down**

+The GUI should first be shutdown by mouse-clicking the top right X. The GUI then should release control of the Terminal. ctrl-C in the Terminal may be required if shuting down following an error.

 **Custom Services**

 Vinefeeder is a *framework* too.
-It has been written in such a way that by sub-classing many features needed to scape and parse a website are already written and available.
+It has been written in such a way that most features needed to scape and parse a website are already written and available.

 If you feel moderately confident with python, then writing a new service to allow Devine to be run more interactively, is relatively straightforward.
 Most of the processes for